-The Emergency Response Committee (ERC) meets at least once a year to oversee emergency response planning at Best Theratronics Ltd. The last meeting took place on August 8, 2019 to review observations from the full scale evacuation exercise in April 2019.
+The Emergency Response Committee (ERC) meets at least once a year to oversee emergency response planning at Best Theratronics Ltd. The last meeting took place on October 27, 2020 to review observations from the fire drill exercise in October 2020.
 The following action items were discussed:

-- 1) Emergency response procedural updates review methods of incoporating an attendance system for building evacuations - 2) Improvements to emergency response training five training opportunities were found to increase safety awareness - 3) Hosting facility tours for emergency responders invite and rotate through emergency response personnel on a two year frequency, if scheduling permits - 4) Emergency preparedness resource inventory introduce reference resources to communicate emergency procedures for all personnel on the premises - 5) Results of a voluntary survey following the exercise
+- 1) Emergency response procedural updates review methods of incorporating an attendance system for building evacuations - 2) Improvements to emergency response training three training opportunities were found to increase safety awareness - 3) Emergency preparedness resource inventory introduce reference resources to communicate emergency procedures for all personnel on the premises - 4) Communication and identification resources introduce Emergency Response Committee identification vests and communication devices - 5) Results of a voluntary survey following the exercise

-A total of 30 surveys were completed for the voluntary survey following the full scale evacuation exercise.
-Comments provided in the survey responses revealed gaps between procedure and practice in a high stress emergency situation.
+A total of 35 surveys were completed for the voluntary survey following the fire drill exercise.
+Comments provided in the survey responses largely related to suggestions for an attendance system for building evacuations.
 Review of procedures and additional training will be administered to ensure Best Theratronics is adequately prepared to respond in an emergency situation.